History & Mission

 WHO WE ARE

-We are an artist-run nonprofit arts organization in operation consistently for more than 17 years run by two artists, James Pustorino and Anne Trauben.
+We are a nonprofit arts organization in operation consistently for more than 17 years run by two artists, James Pustorino and Anne Trauben.

 Our new facility at the Topps Building features galleries, flat file spaces and work areas, storage space for artist works and supplies, as well as director and curator office/studio space.
 We are fortunate that along with the gallery, the new Drawing Rooms provides a place where the director and curator can both focus on work for the non-profit and also create their own artwork.
 We continue to operate on a shoestring budget, but are more hopeful about increasing our sustainability now that we are autonomous in our new space.
 We consider ourselves scrappy, tenacious, resourceful and persistent.
 We are dedicated to maintaining a place for the arts in Hudson County where artists and the community can gather.

 Our organization is sustained through a funding program that draws from diverse sources.
 A Geraldine R. Dodge Foundation grant and a Hudson County LAP grant, along with fundraising events, which include artist donations, sales of art works and sponsor ads, and individual donations fund the gallery space and programs.
 Dodge and County grants also add to salaries for management and curation, and provide support for management of the Rainbow Thursdays Artists' program.
 A City of Bayonne CDBG grant provides support for the Rainbow Thursdays teaching staff, along with a Provident Foundation grant.
 The director and curator provide funding for office/studio areas through outside curatorial work.
 The Scipione Benevolence fund and a Qualcomm matching grant also support all facility rental areas and salaries.
 A general grant from the Fund for Charitable Giving adds funds where needed most.